syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Marker Template Selector

-With MarkerTemplateSelector, you can use different templates for StepViewItem appearance depending on specific constraints.
-The following example illustrates this.
+With the MarkerTemplateSelector, you can use the different templates for the StepViewItem appearance depending on specific constraints.
+The following example shows this.

 1. Create the template selector in the code as follows.